 \subsubsection{Limited Computation Time and Solutions without Proven Optimality}

-First, while the original LBBD automatically decides which dimensions of blocks to explore, we still need to manage the allocation of the computation time.
+First, while the original LBBD automatically decides which dimensions of block types to explore, we still need to manage the allocation of the computation time.
 While the ``master problem'' is optimized, periodic checks are performed to determine whether the solver has found a new solution.
-If no improvement was achieved within the local time limit (improvement period), the computation is aborted, and the current (possibly non-optimal) solution $\texttt{PLAN}$ is returned.
+If no improvement was achieved within the local time limit (improvement period), computation is aborted, and the current (possibly non-optimal) solution $\texttt{PLAN}$ is returned.

-Note that such a solution, when passed from child block to parent block, could create a cut (as in \cref{fig:contour}) that may remove some otherwise feasible width-and-height pairs.
+Note that such a solution, when passed from child block type to parent block type, could generate a cut (as in \cref{fig:contour}) that may remove some otherwise feasible width-and-height pairs.
 This means that the cut overconstrains the problem as the dark gray area no longer contains only infeasible pairs, as was the case in \cref{sec:summary}, but may also contain feasible pairs.
 That could prevent an optimal solution from being found, since the solver cannot utilize them.
 However, such non-optimal approaches often yield a good time-performance ratio \citep{heur-benders-1}.
 For the purpose of the heuristic-LBBD, we view the cuts as being valid, and a dimension pair being considered infeasible as a statement regarding this heuristic setting, not the original 2DHRP.

 Since it may take many iterations of the original loop of \cref{fig:diagram-small} for the ``master problem'' to produce a feasible packing, we need to ensure that at least some packing is always found early.
 This is done by the ``restricted master problem'' step in \cref{fig:diagram}.
-This step solves the structurally similar model as in ``master problem''.
-However, instead of constraining the width and height of the child blocks by their area and generated cuts, they are fixed to the dimensions of feasible packing found by the child blocks:
+This step solves the structurally similar model as in the ``master problem''.
+However, instead of constraining the width and height of the child block types to their area and the generated cuts, they are fixed to the dimensions of feasible packing found by the child block types:

 The solver is partially initialized with relative positions from the solution of the ``master problem''.
 Solution of the ``restricted master problem'' is actually a feasible packing of $\block{i}$ since it uses the feasible packing for each child.
-It is then used as an upper bound while iterating, and when the time limit allocated for the block is reached, the best solution so far is returned.
+It is then used as an upper bound while iterating, and when the time limit allocated for the block type is reached, the best solution found so far is returned.